ansys/pydpf-core/README.md

 ```

-### Brief Demo
+### Brief demo

-Provided you have DPF available, either thanks to an Ansys installation or after installing the
-standalone server package ``ansys-dpf-server`` (see [here](https://dpf.docs.pyansys.com/version/stable/user_guide/getting_started_with_dpf_server.html)),
-a DPF server will start automatically once you start using PyDPF-Core.
+Provided you have DPF available, a DPF server automatically starts once you start using PyDPF-Core.

-To open a result file and explore what's inside, do:
+To open a result file and explore what's inside, use this code:

 ```pycon
 >>> from ansys.dpf import core as dpf